nitinkc/nitinkc.github.io/_posts/microservices/2024-02-23-spring-beans.md

 ### **Use Cases**:
 1. **User-Specific Session Data**:
     - Beans holding user preferences, shopping cart data, or session-specific attributes.
+    - Collaborative Web Applications
 2. **Authentication and Authorization**:
     - Beans to store user credentials or session tokens during the session lifecycle.

 3. **Stateful Web Applications**:
     - Applications requiring user-specific state across multiple requests.

+# Example Scenario: Collaborative Editing
+Imagine a collaborative editing application where multiple API endpoints allow a user to update their session-specific editing preferences or perform operations concurrently.
+Each HTTP request might be processed by a separate thread, but all updates belong to the same session.

 ### **Advantages**:
 - Isolated state per user session.
 - Useful for managing user-specific resources.

+## Why Use Session Beans in Multithreading?
+### State Isolation:
+Each user’s session has its own instance of the bean.
+Even when multiple threads handle requests concurrently, the state remains tied to the specific session.
+Simplified State Management:

+The bean eliminates the need to manually pass session attributes or manage synchronization across requests.

+### Real-World Examples:
+Shopping Carts: Multiple requests for adding/removing items in a single session.
+Collaborative Workflows: Multiple operations (e.g., saving drafts, updating settings) performed concurrently by a user.

 # **Application Scope**:
 ### **Description**: